moslemajra85/knowlege_base_rag/README.md

     B --> C[Table with one column: chunk]
 ```

-The DataFrame is useful because it keeps each text chunk in a structured row.
-Later, the code can add another column beside each chunk: the embedding vector.
+The DataFrame is useful because each chunk becomes a row.
+Later, the code adds the embedding vector beside the chunk text.

 ## Creating Embeddings